mrasahi/mrasahi.github.io/README.md

 Images scale up and down when changing width as well.

 Clicking images will open in a new tab
 > Working on a image enlarge/image popout.

+Kept amuzing placeholder header.
+> Plan to add a button to turn on/off after learning JS.

+`About me` and `Portfolio` are lacking material to put in.